Topics and Speakers are subject to change.

 Location: Auditorium

 At the height of the COVID-19 pandemic in 2022, American students were, on average, over half a year behind in reading and a third a year behind in math.
 The effects of learning loss still linger with us, threatening the socioeconomic futures of a generation of learners – with minority students disproportionately affected.
 But this generation need not be the “Lost Generation.”
-During this session, Eric Hanushek, Nat Malkus, Dan Goldhaber, and Macke Raymond will discuss the effects of learning loss and explore potential solutions.
+During this session, Eric Hanushek, Nat Malkus and Macke Raymond will discuss the effects of learning loss and explore potential solutions.

 Location: Auditorium